fossgis/wms.openstreetmap.de/README.md

 The Mapserver is implemented as a python wsgi-script inside the Apache server.
 It is using methods from umn mapserver (python mapscript).
-Configuration is done by a map-file which is read by the wsgi-script.
+Configuration is done by a map-file which is read by the wsgi-scripts.

 In addition to the script itself tiles are cached using Apache `mod_disk_cache`.